Randomized Work-Competitive Scheduling for Cooperative Computing on $k$-partite Task Graphs: Lower bounds and Algorithm Modified-

-In this section, we analyze the competitive ratio of Modified-$RS$ and we show it's tight by obtaining the upper bound of the work performed by our algorithm on any computation pattern $(p,t)$-DAG and a $2$-level task $t$-DAG which matches the lower bound of the previous section.
+In the following $l(t) = i , i =1 \dots k$ denotes that task $t$ belongs to level $l_i$.
+We are now ready to define Modified-$RS$ (m-$RS$) where a processor with knowledge that tasks in a set $K \subset V $ have been completed chooses the next task $\tau$ to be completed at random from $V \setminus K$ if and only if $\forall t \in V \setminus K$, $l(\tau)\leq l(t)$.
+In the following we analyze the competitive ratio of Modified-$RS$ and we show it's tight by obtaining the upper bound of the work performed by our algorithm on any computation pattern $(p,t)$-DAG and a $2$-level task $t$-DAG which matches the lower bound of the previous section.